Near-realtime Earth Observation Via Starlink LEO Satellite Constellation: INTRODUCTION

-\begin{itemize} \item We present a new space data transfer framework that leverages Starlink as the basic infrastructure to ensure low-delay data transfer from observation satellites and investigate its feasibility by in-depth orbital analysis. \item We propose three novel designs, i.e., Starlink PoP profiling, orbital analysis based link selection, and system scheduling optimization, to cope with the challenges of space users and realize the system development of SSU. \item We evaluate the design of SSU by extensive experiments using real-world measurements and large-scale simulations conducted with thousands of Earth observation satellites and Starlink satellites that are currently in-orbit. \end{itemize}
+\begin{itemize} \item We present a new space data transfer framework that leverages Starlink as infrastructure to facilitate data transfer from observation satellites and validated its feasibility by in-depth orbital analysis. \item We propose three novel designs, i.e., Starlink PoP profiling, orbital analysis based link selection, and system scheduling optimization, to cope with the challenges of space users and realize the system development of SSU. \item We evaluate the design of SSU by extensive experiments using real-world measurements and large-scale trace-driven evaluations conducted with thousands of Earth observation satellites and Starlink satellites that are currently in-orbit.
+The results of trace-driven evaluations confirm the superior performance of our design. \end{itemize}